jieyanzhu/whitman-analysis/README.md

 # whitman-analysis
-This repo stores codes for analyzing Whitman's stylistic changes
+This repo stores codes for studying Whitman's stylistic changes using text analysis.